solidjs/solid-docs-legacy/langs/en/guides/testing.md

 ```

 There's no setup required, you can just import and use the helpers in your tests as you see fit.

+## vitest

+There's a new kid on the block of unit testing called [vitest](https://vitest.dev/) and it aims to replace jest with something faster, yet providing almost the same feature set.

+Unfortunately, at the time of writing, there is an issue in the module resolution that causes solid's server and client version loaded at the same time, which causes the reactive system to fail.
+Hopefully, this issue will be resolved at some point in the near future.

 ## Testing Patterns and Best Practices